-The National Biodiversity Network (NBN) Atlas holds 44 records of bird species within 2km of the scheme (the search criteria included only records during the past ten years, and which have open-use attributions (OGL-CC0-CC-BY).
+The National Biodiversity Network (NBN) Atlas holds several records of bird species within 2km of the schemes (the search criteria included only records during the past ten years, and which have open-use attributions (OGL-CC0-CC-BY)).
 Under the Wildlife and Countryside Act 1981 (as amended), all wild birds and their active nests are protected, with certain species receiving additional protections.

-The NBN Atlas holds no records of invasive non-native species (INNS) or injurious weeds (as listed in the Network Management Contract (NMC)) under the same search criteria; however, this does not preclude their potential presence in the area.
+The NBN Atlas holds the following records of injurious weeds (as listed in the Network Management contract (NMC)) under the same search criteria: